RunestoneInteractive/InstructorGuide/_sources/Directives/mixedUp.rst

    y = temp;
    =====
    y = x; #distractor

 Paired Distractors
 ---------------------

-Distractors can either be shown like all other lines as we saw in the example above, or can be shown paired with the correct code so that the leaner can more easily pick between the two.
+Distractors can either be mixed in randomly with the correct code blocks as seen in the example above, or can be shown paired with the correct code so that the learner can more easily pick between the two.

 This example is from the Java Review ebook.
 You can see it by clicking on the following `Paired-Distractor <https://runestone.academy/runestone/static/JavaReview/VariableBasics/declareVars.html>`_.